Edinburgh Phrenological Society: Legacy of the Society

 On 29 February 1924, Sir James Crichton-Browne (the son of William A.F.
 Browne) delivered the Ramsay Henderson Bequest Lecture entitled The Story of the Brain in which he recorded a generous appreciation of the role of the Edinburgh phrenologists in the later development of neurology and neuropsychiatry.
 Crichton-Browne did not remark, however, on his father's having joined the Society a century earlier, almost to the day.

 The Henderson Trust was wound up in 2012.
-Many of the society's phrenological artefacts survive today, having passed to the University of Edinburgh's Anatomical Museum under the guidance of Professor Matthew Kaufman.
+Many of the society's phrenological artefacts survive today, having passed to the University of Edinburgh's Anatomical Museum under the direction of Professor Matthew Kaufman, and some are now on display at the Scottish National Portrait Gallery.

 The activities of the Edinburgh phrenologists have enjoyed an unusual afterlife in the history and sociology of scientific knowledge (science studies), as an example of a discarded cultural production.